 Many of our camp-sites have pay showers, so bring lots of quarters.

 Are there stores at our camp-sites?

 Most camp-sites have a small store which sells ice and other essential items.
 Some camp-sites are near cities with grocery stores.
 Others are remote.
 Ask the host about nearby amenities.

 Do I have to pay for babies and toddlers?
-Children under two are free.
+Children under four are free.

 ITEMS TO BRING

 We introduce ourselves, learn about our camp-site and discuss the week’s activities.

 On the first morning at a time announced by the host.
 There may be meetings on subsequent days to introduce late arrivals or discuss other camp activities or concerns.

 Who should attend?
 All campers should attend, including those at individual sites.